 Important: Authority and access codes should not be the same.
-If someone figures out an access code and discovers it to be an authority code as well, the can create the their own access code The following area can be used to document the authority code:
+If someone figures out an access code and discovers it to be an authority code as well, the can create the their own access code and gain entrance to your vehicle.

+The following area can be used to document the authority code:

-DIGIT 1 DIGIT 2 DIGIT 3 DIGIT 4 DIGIT 5 -
+DIGIT 1 DIGIT 2 DIGIT 3 DIGIT 4 DIGIT 5